vitaly-t/pg-promise/README.md

 Connections in the cache expire due to inactivity after [idleTimeoutMillis] number of milliseconds, which you can set only when creating the [Database] object.

-While there is a single open connection in the pool, the process cannot terminate by itself, only via `process.exit()`.
+While there is a single open connection in the pool, the process cannot terminate by itself, only via `process.exit()`, unless `allowExitOnIdle` is used - see update section below.
 If you want the process to finish by itself, without waiting for all connections in the pool to expire, you need to force the pool to shut down all the connections it holds: